jhsayem021/charitable_trust/README.md

 Introduction About Project:
 * This in an website demo of "Charitable Trust Organization"
-* in this website, here some independent People Biodata for manage Donation
+* in this website, here some People Biodata for manage Donation team

 How it Works :